tiffanynwyeung/project-setups/github-pages/README.md

 ## Basic version

-Useful for people who only need Sass; comes with a default `_sass` folder and very simple config file to tell Jekyll to compile Sass.
+Useful for people who only need Sass; comes with a default `_sass` folder and a very simple config file to tell Jekyll to compile Sass.

 ## Advanced version